Cucumber Salad with Avocado and Feta

-This refreshing Cucumber Salad with Avocado and Feta is a fantastic combination with lime and mint adding so much great flavor!
+This refreshing Cucumber Avocado Salad is a fantastic combination with Feta, lime. and mint adding so much great flavor!
 And this is a low-carb vegetarian salad that’s perfect for summer.

-PIN Cucumber Salad with Avocado to try it later!
+PIN Cucumber Avocado Salad to try it later!

-I shared Low-Carb and Keto Mexican Food Dinners last week for Cinco de Mayo, and if you’re still celebrating I think this Cucumber Salad with Avocado and Feta would make a stellar side dish to serve with Mexican food.
-There’s lime and creamy avocado, and the pungent Feta cheese might even remind you a bit of Mexican Cotija Cheese, or you could make the salad with Cotija if you’d like!
+Last week was Cinco de Mayo, and if you’re still celebrating I think this Cucumber Avocado Salad would make a stellar side dish to serve with Mexican food.
+There’s lime and creamy avocado, and the pungent Feta cheese might even remind you a bit of Mexican Cotija Cheese!

 And there is plenty of mint in this tasty salad!
 I love cooking with fresh mint, and I bought my yearly mint plants at Trader Joe’s and they’re happily growing in my sunny kitchen window.